-Hollis Hammonds is an artist, associate professor of art, and Chair of Visual Studies.
-Her teaching specializations include drawing, painting, public art, and graphic novels.
+Hollis Hammonds is an artist, professor of art, and Chair of Visual Studies.
+Her teaching specializations include drawing, painting, and graphic novels.
 She is author of the drawing textbook Drawing Structure: Conceptual & Observational Techniques.

 Hollis is an active exhibiting artist, including solo exhibitions at The Fine Arts Galleries at Northern Kentucky University; the Dishman Art Museum in Beaumont, TX; Women and Their Work in Austin, TX; Gallery 2506 in Chicago, IL; Redux Contemporary Art Center in Charleston, SC; the Reed Gallery at the University of Cincinnati in OH; the Museum of Art at Southern Mississippi University in Hattiesburg, MS; the Hiestand Galleries at Miami University in Oxford, Ohio; Flex Space, Pump Project Satellite Space in Austin, TX; Texas Tech University in Lubbock, TX; and the University of St. Mary Gallery in Leavenworth, KS.
-Her creative work has been published in New American Paintings, Manifest's International Drawing Annual, Studio Visit Magazine, Uppercase Magazine, and 60 Americans.
+Her creative work has been published in New American Paintings, Manifest's International Drawing Annual, FOA magazine, Studio Visit Magazine, Uppercase magazine, and 60 Americans.

 Personal StatementAs artists we challenge, reflect on, and question society; from the minutest details to the grandest of themes, we use art as a means to critique our world.

 - Associate Professor (Tenured 2014), 2012-2019

 - MFA in 2D Studies at University of Cincinnati, Cincinnati, Ohio, 2001